mobile-shell/mosh/README.md

 A note on compiler flags: Mosh is security-sensitive code.
-When making automated builds for a binary package, we recommend passing the option `--enable-compiler-warnings=error` to ./configure.
+When making automated builds for a binary package, we recommend passing the option `--enable-compile-warnings=error` to ./configure.
 On GNU/Linux with gcc and a system boost, the package should compile cleanly with -Werror.
 Please report a bug if it doesn't.